Spaceshot-Avionics-Software/tutorial/README.md

 code
 ```

 The prompt `code` is nothing special.
-It just opens VSCode in your current folder.
+It just opens VSCode in your current directory.
 Once VSCode is opened and you see the correct file, you are good to move onto step 3.

 ## Step 3: Hello, World!

+Click on the file called `hello.cpp`.